 The LLM in Energy & Environment faculty encourage all US candidates to consider part-time enrollment in this program in order to be exposed to the greatest number of courses, since some are not offered every year.

-Students pursuing the General LLM, the LLM in International and Comparative Law, the LLM in Law and Development, and the LLM in American Law are also invited to consider part-time study.
+Students pursuing the General LLM or the LLM in International and Comparative Law, are also invited to consider part-time study.

 Part-time students must complete the degree requirement in four (non-summer) semesters (i.e., two academic years).
 Students are not permitted to switch from part-time to full-time status or vice-versa, except with permission of the Vice Dean.
 If any of the courses approved for these degrees is offered during a Tulane Law School summer session in New Orleans, candidates may enroll in up to three credits of coursework during one summer session.
 All other general degree requirements of the full-time master's programs are applicable to the part-time programs.